 Special activities & services: There are no special activities for children, but they are welcome to take part in those activities on offer.

 Equipment: A cot and highchair are available on request.

 Notes: Children must be supervised by their parents at all times as the lodge is not fenced in and the pool is open.

 Power supply: Mains Electricity

-Communications: WiFi is available in the main building and the area has good cellphone reception.
+Communications: WiFi is available in the main building as well as all the rooms and the area has good cellphone reception.

 TV & radio: All rooms have TVs with a selection of satellite channels.